Mad-foley/todo/readme.md

 Creating Todo Application

+Both App and Readme not complete, just adding things as I build.

 # Auth0: #
 I utilized Auth0 for this application with built in user storage features.
 Only email will be stored to a mongodb atlas.